What is a savings account? Definition, how they work

 How does a savings account work?

-You will open a savings account at a bank or credit union, either online or in person.
-The process is similar to opening a checking account.
-You will provide the institution with personal information and then deposit money into the account.
+You’ll open a savings account at a bank or credit union, either online or in person, similar to opening a checking account.
+Provide the institution with personal information and then deposit money into the account.
+Simple, right?

 Your bank may choose to compound interest on a daily, monthly, quarterly or yearly basis.
 At the end of each compounding period, your accrued interest is deposited into your account.
 From there, your new account balance (deposits plus interest) will begin earning interest.

-Your savings account APY is variable and can change at any time.
-You can move money out of the account whenever you want, but many institutions limit the amount of withdrawals you can make from a savings account to six per month.
+Keep in mind that savings account APYs are variable and can change at any time based, in part, on changes in interest rates set by the Federal Reserve.
+You can withdraw money out of your account whenever you want, but many institutions limit the amount of withdrawals you can make from a savings account to six per month.

 How to maximize earnings from a savings account